-MEETING OF THE PUBLIC TRUST BOARD - 06 September 2018 CQC Preparedness Upda te AGENDA ITEM: 9 Report Author and Job Title: Suzie Loader Improvement Consultant Responsible Director: Richard Beeken Chief Executive Action Required Approve ☐ Discuss ☒ (select the relevant action required) sure 🗆 Executive Summary This paper aims to update the Quality & Safety Committee / Board on the actions the trust has been taking over the past few months to prepare the organization for the next CQC inspection.
-The majority of these actions are designed to become embedded in practice in order to facilitate continuous improvement.
-Compliance against regulatory notices and Must Do's, indicating that there is still work to be undertaken in some areas in order to achieve full compliance Outcomes from the CQC inspection into Maternity services, which were largely positive, although there are some corporate issues which need to be addressed Preparation for the forth-coming inspection in relation to: self-assessment against the key lines of enquiry (KLOE) Implementation of peer review audits aimed to assess achievements against the fundamental standards of care Actions taken in relation to preparing for the CQC well-led and use of resources inspections Recommendation Members of the Trust Board are asked to: o Discuss and challenge the content of this report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF 11: That our governance remains "inadequate" as assessed until the CQC Well Led standard.
-Resource implications Undertaking this work will particularly participation in development. •
+MEETING OF THE PUBLIC TRUST BOARD - 06 September 2018 CQC Preparedness Upda te AGENDA ITEM: 9 Report Author and Job Title: Suzie Loader Improvement Consultant Responsible Director: Richard Beeken Chief Executive Action Required Approve □ Discuss ⊠ (select the relevant action ure 🗆 Executive Summary that there is still worl achieve full complian Outcomes from the 0 were largely positive which need to be ad Preparation for the fassessment against Implementation of peachievements against Actions taken in relause of resources inst king over the past for C inspection. are designed to be continuous improve regulatory notices a to be undertaken in the undertaken in the CQC inspection into , although there are dressed orth-coming inspect the key lines of enquer review audits air st the fundamental st tion to preparing for pections ew months to prepare the ecome embedded in ment. and Must Do's, indicating n some areas in order to Maternity services, which some corporate issues ion in relation to: self- juiry (KLOE) med to assess Recommendation Members of the Trust Board are asked to: • Discuss and challenge the content of this report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF 11: That our governance remains "inadequate" as assessed under the CQC Well Led standard.
+Resource implications Undertaking this work will particularly participation in development. -

-Legal and Equality and Diversity implications There are no legal or equality & div paper. versity implications associated with this Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at home □ Strategic objective this report aims to support) Partners □ Resources ⊠ Value colleagues ⊠
+Legal and Equality and Diversity implications There are no legal or equality & div paper. versity implications associated with this Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at home Strategic objective this Partners Value colleagues ⊠ report aims to support) Resources ⊠